 Access disability support

-Accessing support for your studies at AUT is straightforward.
-If you're Deaf or have a diagnosed disability or medical condition, we're here to help – from registration through to your Academic Accommodation Plan and beyond.
-We'll work with you to make sure you can fully participate in your studies and academic life.
+If you're Deaf, neurodivergent or living with a disability or medical condition, we're here to help.
+We'll work with you to make sure you can fully participate in your studies.

 You can access specialist advice and support if you: